Building a real-time chat using WebSockets over HTTP/2 streams

 deno run dev

-UI is quite simply, a top-level text indicates what the user should do and a box where all the messages will be placed is centered in the middle of the screen.
+UI is quite simple, a top-level text indicates what the user should do and a box where all the messages will be placed is centered in the middle of the screen.
 As stated before, Tailwind CSS is responsible for the styling so checkout https://tailwindcss.com if you are not aware of the classes used in the HTML blocks.

 <div class="bg-gray-100 flex flex-col h-screen w-screen">